acbass49/survey_tools/README.md

 # Assorted Python Functions for Survey Research

-1. Tabs Function (make 3 way + make tables nicer)
+1. Tabs Function - 1, 2, and 3 way tabs.
+Make them weighted or unweighted.
+Have them include NAs or not.
+Have them be counts or normalized by row, column, or cell.
-2. Recoding Levels Function (Similar to car::recode in R)
+2. Recoding Levels Function (Similar to car::recode in R) - Select a variable and create a simple recoding string to easily recode variables.
-3. Get names function
+3. Get names function - Use regex to easily select names in a pandas.DataFrame
-4. Get confidence intervals
+4. Get confidence intervals - Returns a dataframe of a count with lower and upper bound confidence intervals.

 # Future Add-ons
 1. Weighting function